rlshetley/test_script_organizer/README.md

 ## TODO
 This is a work in progress.
 I have several tasks I would like to do to get the application fully functional.

-* Get user administration and security fully functional
+* Get user administration fully functional
-* Upgrade to AngularJS 1.3
+* Upgrade all JavaScript libraries (ex.
+AngularJS 1.3)
 * Add unit tests
 * Add ETE tests
 * Create setup instructions/scripts
+* Research and use user interface tables (Currently, I am using simple HTML tables)
+* Create more robust role system (Right now there are admin users and all other users)
+* Add better security